scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 If we did not already know the approximate location of the global minimum, we could use one of SciPy's global minimizers, such as :func:`scipy.optimize.differential_evolution`.
-We are required to pass ``bounds``, but they need not contain only the global minimum.
+We are required to pass ``bounds``, but they do not need to be tight.

     >>> bounds=[(-5, 5)]  # list of lower, upper bound for each variable
     >>> res = sp.optimize.differential_evolution(f, bounds=bounds)
     >>> res
      message: Optimization terminated successfully.
      success: True
-         fun: -7.945823375611111
+         fun: -7.9458233756...  # doctest: +ELLIPSIS
            x: [-1.306e+00]
          nit: 6
         nfev: 111
          jac: [ 9.948e-06]

-For multivariate optimization, a typical starting point is :func:`scipy.optimize.minimize`.
+For multivariate optimization, a good choice for many problems is :func:`scipy.optimize.minimize`.
-Suppose we wish to find the minimizer of a quadratic function of two variables, :math:`f(x_0, x_1) = (x_0-1)**2 + (x_1-2)**2`.
+Suppose we wish to find the minimum of a quadratic function of two variables, :math:`f(x_0, x_1) = (x_0-1)**2 + (x_1-2)**2`.

     >>> def f(x):